 Global aquaculture

 Aquatic foods play a crucial role in ensuring food and nutrition security, particularly for vulnerable coastal populations, by providing accessible and affordable sources of proteins and micronutrients (FAO, 2022).
-The increasing demand for fish products, coupled with the diminishing productivity of wild-caught marine fish stocks, due to the overexploitation of fisheries, positions the aquaculture industry as a significant contributor to the global fish supply (Granada et al. 2016) (Figure 1).
+The increasing demand for fish products, coupled with the diminishing productivity of wild-caught marine fish stocks, mostly due to the overexploitation of fish stocks, positions the aquaculture industry as a significant contributor to the global fish supply (Granada et al. 2016) (Figure 1).
 The contribution of aquaculture to the global production of aquatic animals reached a record 49.2 percent in 2020, but despite the great diversity in farmed aquatic species, only a small number of “staple” species dominate aquaculture production (FAO, 2022).
 Further development of the aquaculture industry is necessary to meet growing demand for fish products.

-Aquaculture of fed aquatic animals continues to outpace that of non-fed aquatic animals making the aquaculture industry an important consumer of wild-caught marine fish stocks, raising concerns about the sustainability of the industry.
-Aquaculture effluent is another growing concern for the industry.
-Both fresh- and saline water aquaculture require large amounts of water with good quality, which accumulates suspended solids, dissolved organic substances, compounds of nitrogen and phosphorus, and other chemicals that are used to prevent diseases of aquatic species (Jegatheesan et al., 2011).
-This effluent water is discharged into the environment, which if untreated can be detrimental to environmental and human health.
-Thus, intensive development of aquaculture has raised a range of environmental concerns such as effluent discharge, excessive use of resources and dependence on commercial feed (Granada et al., 2016) placing a spotlight on the need for research on sustainable aquaculture systems.
+Aquaculture of fed aquatic animals continues to outpace that of non-fed aquatic animals making the aquaculture industry an important consumer of wild-caught marine fish stocks (i.e., use of fishmeal in aquafeeds), raising concerns about the sustainability of the industry.
+Aquaculture effluent is another growing concern for the industry for the rapidly expanding industry.
+Both fresh- and saline water aquaculture require large amounts of water with good quality.
+Uneaten feed and waste products result in the accumulation of suspended solids, otherwise known as particulate organic matter (POM), and dissolved organic substances (DOM), which contain compounds such as nitrogen and phosphorus, and possibly also other chemicals that are used to prevent diseases of aquatic species (Jegatheesan et al., 2011).
+This effluent water is discharged into the environment, which if untreated can be detrimental to the surrounding environmental and human health.
+Thus, intensive development of aquaculture has raised a range of environmental concerns such as effluent discharge, excessive use of resources and dependence on commercial feed (Granada et al., 2016) placing a spotlight on the need for research on sustainable aquaculture systems and practices.

 Figure 1: World capture fisheries and aquaculture production excluding aquatic mammals, crocodiles, alligators, caimans, and algae.
 Data expressed in live weight equivalent.
 (FAO,2022)

 Integrated multi-trophic aquaculture (IMTA) is an advanced form of aquaculture considered a suitable approach to limit aquaculture nutrients and organic matter outputs through biomitigation (Granada et al., 2016).
-In IMTA systems, nutrients from uneaten feed and excreted waste of fed species become food for extractive species (FAO, 2022).
-Converting the waste products from one species into a valuable resource for another reduces the amount of nutrients released into the environment while enhancing overall productivity.
-The extractive species in IMTA systems are both traded as a commodity and used as a biofiltration system, which increases their value to the farm, this is especially important for extractive species with low commercial value or species which are new entrants to the market.
+In IMTA systems, nutrients from uneaten feed and excreted waste from fed species become food for extractive species (FAO, 2022).
+Converting the waste products from one species into a valuable resource for another reduces the amount of nutrients released into the environment, while enhancing overall productivity.
+The extractive species in IMTA systems are both traded as a commodity and used as a biofiltration system, which increases their value to the farm.
+This is especially important for extractive species with low commercial value or species which are new entrants to the market.
 The implementation of IMTA systems can increase the efficiency of aquaculture systems and contribute to the development of a sustainable aquaculture industry, particularly when species that are ecologically compatible are co-cultured (Kang et al. 2003; Kim et al. 2015).
 IMTA has the potential to reduce environmental impacts, increase profitability and diversify commercial production in a sustainable way.

 African and South African aquaculture